-An inferior vena cava filter, also known as an IVC filter, is a small, metal device designed to stop a blood clot from traveling to the lungs and causing a pulmonary embolism, or a blockage in one of the pulmonary arteries.
-Doctors insert the device into a patient’s inferior vena cava, the main vein that returns blood from the lower body back to the heart.
+IVC filters help people recovering from accidents and surgeries by preventing potentially fatal lung clots.
+Doctors insert the temporary or permanent device into a patient’s inferior vena cava, the main vein in the body that returns blood from the lower body back to the heart.
 The device resembles a metal cage, and when blood clots form in the legs, known as deep vein thrombosis, the filters catch the clots when they break away and travel towards the heart.
 IVC filters are commonly placed in people who are at risk for pulmonary embolism when anticoagulants (blood thinners) are ineffective or not an option.
 The filters are designed to be permanent implants but some can be removed.

 The U.S. Food and Drug Administration (FDA) approved the device in 1979, and its use has increased continuously through the years.
 By 2012, doctors inserted about 259,000 filters in patients.
 A 2016 analysis published by the American College of Cardiology found IVC filters are likely being over-used.
 The author concluded that “retrieval rates are low and information regarding appropriate use and surveillance are lacking.”

 According to the agency, “The FDA is concerned that retrievable IVC filters, when placed for a short-term risk of pulmonary embolism, are not always removed once the risk subsides.”